et

 Within the last years many famous clubs have found their way to the race in Tartu: AG2R, Europcar, Oktos, Cofidis, Landbouwcredit Colnago etc. The list of winners is as prominent including for example Jaan Kirsipuu who has won the race 4 times.

-By 2013 the time was right for new challenges and now the club’s long-time dream of an international stage race is coming true with the Tour of Estonia.
+By 2013 the time was right for new challenges and club’s long-time dream of an international stage race - Tour of Estonia - took place for the first time.

 WINNERS